It’s Whitney, bitch.

 First off, I’m really not super qualified for this.

-After riding on the struggle bus for what felt like an eternity, I learned a lot of tricks and eventually, I accepted a position working as a full-time marketing consultant.
+After riding on the struggle bus for what felt like an eternity, I learned a lot of tricks and eventually, I accepted a position working as an administrative assistant in finance.

 You could say I’ve become pretty good at giving people great advice that they choose to ignore anyway.